-Personally, I use Windows Sandbox a lot for testing Endpoint Manager packages or software, sometimes you want to start it with certain options (Connect a folder on your hard drive or start without a network connection) and you have to create a custom configuration file (.wsb) with those options.
-This blog post shows you how to start Windows Sandbox using PowerShell with parameters without the need of creating multiple configuration files.
+I use Windows Sandbox a lot for testing Endpoint Manager packages or software.
+Sometimes you want to start it with specific options (Connect a folder on your hard drive or start without a network connection).
+You must create a custom configuration file (.wsb) with those options.
+This blog post shows you how to start Windows Sandbox using PowerShell with parameters without creating multiple configuration files.

 What is Windows Sandbox?

-“Windows Sandbox provides a lightweight desktop environment to safely run applications in isolation.
+“Windows Sandbox provides a lightweight desktop environment to run applications in isolation safely.
 Software installed inside the Windows Sandbox environment remains “sandboxed” and runs separately from the host machine.
 A sandbox is temporary.
-When it’s closed, all the software and files and the state are deleted”
+When it’s closed, all the software and files and the state are deleted.”

 You can install it by adding it as a Windows Feature using Add/Remove programs or by running: